dingfengshi/dingfengshi.github.io/index.md

 # About Me

 I am a PhD student at the State Key Laboratory of Virtual Reality Technology and Systems, Beihang University.
 I am being supervised by Prof. <a href="https://ieeexplore.ieee.org/author/37086553313"><font color=blue>Haogang Zhu</font></a> and Prof. <a href="https://jian-cheng.org/"><font color=blue>Jian Cheng</font></a>.
-My research interests include computer vision, video understanding, and detection.
+My research interests include computer vision, video understanding, detection and large language model (LLM).
 Prior to this, I obtained my Bachelor's degree from Xidian University in 2019.

 I am currently working as a research intern at JD Explore Academy with
 <a href="https://qiongcao.github.io/"><font color=blue>Qiong Cao</font></a>,